This document is a step-by-step guide for connecting to a MySQL database within BrightGauge.

 Step 2 - Download and Install BrightGauge Agent

 You’ll need to download and configure the BrightGauge Agent.
 Click Download to download the agent.
-Documentation to help setup configure the BrightGauge Agent can be found here.
+Documentation to help set up configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your mySQL database.
-If you have issues, there are some known issues here or email firstname.lastname@example.org.
+If you have issues, view the known issues here or contact Support by selecting Help > Open a Ticket from the top menu bar.

 Step 3 - Create a SQL User within the Database